-Woodpeckers are fantastic birds to have in the backyard, and with many species to enjoy, learning how to attract woodpeckers can reward backyard birders with a wide variety of these unique visitors.
+Woodpeckers are fantastic birds to have in the yard, and with many species to enjoy, learning how to attract woodpeckers can reward backyard birders with a wide variety of these unique visitors.

 Why We Love Woodpeckers

 There are many types of woodpeckers that can readily become backyard birds depending on how attractive different yards are within their ranges.
-The most popular woodpecker species that can be attracted to backyards include:
+The most popular woodpecker species that can be attracted to yards and gardens include:

 - Downy woodpecker

 - Red-headed woodpecker

 - Yellow-bellied sapsucker